 When it comes to installation, furnaces typically have the advantage.
 A furnace installation is usually easier and less expensive, especially in homes that already have ductwork.
 Boilers, on the other hand, require a network of pipes, which can be more complex and costly to install, particularly in existing homes.

 Maintenance is a bit of a toss-up.
 Furnaces require regular filter changes, which is an easy DIY task for most homeowners.
-They also benefit from annual professional check-ups.
+They also benefit from annual professional tune-ups.
 Boilers generally need less frequent maintenance, but when they do need service, it can be more complex and potentially more expensive.

 Heating Speed

-Furnaces provide warm air almost immediately after the system kicks on, making them an excellent choice for those who want a fast response to temperature changes.
 Boilers, in contrast, are not as quick to respond to sudden temperature changes.
 With one of these units, you could end up having to wait an extended period of time before your home reaches the ideal temperature if a cold front blows in.

 Comfort and Air Quality